 Robert Wedgeworth visiting my personal library and archive.
 A friend since high school, Bob served as executive director of the American Library Association and president of the International Federation of Library Associations.
 You can also watch a video about this library/archive

 A panel of leaders of the African Liberation Support Committee (ALSC) and the African Heritage Studies Association (AHSA) in New York City.
-Left to right: Owusu Saudaki, Abdul Alkalimat, James Turner, Amiri Baraka, Leonard Jefferies, Gene Locke, Ron Walters, and an unidentified sister.
+Left to right: Owusu Saudaki, Abdul Alkalimat, James Turner, Amiri Baraka, Leonard Jefferies, Gene Locke, Ron Walters, and Lynn Dozier.
 In New York City.
 In 1974.
 See also the flyer for this event.
 (34)

 With Trevor Munroe, then General Secretary of the Workers Party of Jamaica, during a conference on the Caribbean that we organized at Fisk University.
 In 1973.
 See also the documentation for this event.